MegaBanner-Right

 By Larry Claasen

-AGL Terminals, a subsidiary of Mediterranean Shipping Company (MSC) Group has taken over the running of the operations at A-Berth, in the Duncan Dock, at the Port of Cape Town.
+AGL Terminals, a part of Africa Global Logistics (AGL), and its partner, BALSA, has taken over the running of the operations at A-Berth, in the Duncan Dock, at the Port of Cape Town.

 TNPA strategy brings AGL Terminals to the Duncan Dock

-The move to bring in AGL to run the berth is part of Transnet National Ports Authority’s (TNPA) strategy to bring in the private sector to improve its port operations, whose poor performances has knocked the economy.
+The move to bring in AGL to run the berth is part of Transnet National Ports Authority’s (TNPA) strategic goals to collaborate with the private sector, aiming to optimise port operations and enhance the country’s economic competitiveness.

-AGL Terminals Duncan Dock invests in tech & training
+AGL Terminals Duncan Dock invests in tech and training

 The Duncan Dock was completed in 1945 and contains the multi-purpose and fruit terminals as well as the Sturrock Dry Dock, repair quay and tanker basin.